Hacker-Imperium/hArch/README.md

 A simplistic Arch build – your gateway to a streamlined Arch Linux experience designed for speed and efficiency.
 Whether you're a seasoned security researcher, a bug hunter, or simply a Linux enthusiast looking to breathe new life into aging hardware, hArch guarantees a swift and seamless journey – because your hardware's age shouldn't limit your potential.

 Geared towards those delving into penetration testing, reverse engineering, or eager to dive into the Linux ecosystem, hArch offers a curated selection of essential tools, downloaded during installation or at your convenience.
-And with its bash script foundation, customization is not just encouraged, but celebrated.
+With its bash script foundation, customization is not just encouraged, but celebrated.
 Make hArch truly yours by tweaking to your heart's content.

 Have an old laptop collecting dust?
 Throw hArch on it.
 By Default, Networking is not Enabled.